-Value vs. Price - now kids understand
+Value vs. Price - a simple explanation

 Why is the market always against me?